Edinburgh Castle © Ingy the Wingy

-The imposing castle that stands on the craggy mound of an extinct volcano in the heart of Edinburgh is not only the city's top attraction, but a proud and lasting symbol of the Scots nation.
+The imposing castle that stands on the craggy mound of an extinct volcano in the heart of Edinburgh is not only the city's top attraction, but a proud and lasting symbol of the Scottish nation.
 The castle rock has been inhabited since 800 BC, but today most of the remaining structures date from around the 16th century (with the big exception of St Margaret's Chapel, Edinburgh's oldest building, dating from the early 12th century).
-Of all the things to see and experience at the Castle (including the spectacular view of the city), the favourite for visitors is the Crown Room, which contains the Scottish crown jewels and regalia of state.
+Of all the things to see and experience at the Castle, including the spectacular view of the city, the favourite for visitors is the Crown Room, which contains the Scottish crown jewels and regalia of state.
 Also on view here is the legendary 'Stone of Scone', upon which all the monarchs of Scotland have been crowned.

-Telephone: (0)131 225 9846
+Telephone: +44 131 225 9846